 Do you thrive in chaos and drama?
 Are you finding it hard to be still?
 Let me know in the Comments below.

-[PS – My START WITH ME video course will be launching soon.
+[PS – Doors to my START WITH ME: Victim to Survivor online video course are now open for just one week.
 I will show you how you can go from feeling like a helpless victim to an empowered survivor.
-Click here to instantly join the waitlist and be first to be notified when doors are open].
+Join the course now.

 Domestic violence resources are widely available.
 If you need further help or counselling please refer to the following helplines (or the equivalent in your country):